Research Lab – Department of Clinical Sciences

 Contact us: 919.513.6854 | email@example.com or 919.513.6680

-- Study of the neurobiological signature of pain in chronic disease
+- Unraveling the neurobiological signature of pain in naturally occurring chronic disease in animals

-- Evaluation of novel therapeutics for pain relief in naturally occurring disease in animals
+- Testing novel therapeutics for pain relief in naturally occurring disease in animals

 A note from Dr. Lascelles: “Sincere thanks to all I’ve worked with to understand and control pain in cats!!
 Let’s keep going!”
 Read full article.